Kiran Kumar, Captain, Indian Surf Team

 Heading for a barrel in Lakshadweep

-Heading for barrel in Nicobar Island. © Rammohan Photography
+Heading for a barrel in Nicobar Island. © Rammohan Photography

 Above and beyond everything, Kiran Kumar’s passion lies in riding the growing wave of Surfing in India and making a difference to the scene to the best of his abilities.